teradici/deploy/dev/domain-controller/README.md

  ## What is Cloud Access Manager?
  Teradici Cloud Access Manager (CAM) is a one click deployment solution that provides a level of brokering on top of existing CAS deployments.
-CAM will enable you to assign and revoke virtual machines to users as well as creating and destroying virtual workstations.
+CAM will enable you to assign and revoke virtual machines to users as well as create and destroy virtual workstations.
 The CAM solution consists of the following components:
  * Deployment Cloud Server
  * Domain Controller
  * Connection Broker